bots-squad/hubot-json-rest-adapter/readme.md

-# Hubot Web Adapter
+# Hubot Rest Json Adapter

-An adapter for [Hubot](https://github.com/github/hubot) to work via HTTP.
+An adapter for [Hubot](https://github.com/github/hubot) to work via HTTP using Json as data format.
 Great for your custom web chat interface.

 ## Setup